Cook Islands Trust Comparisons

 Cook Islands Trust vs. Domestic Asset Protection Trusts

-The fundamental limitation of domestic trusts is that they operate within the U.S. legal system.
-A U.S. court can order a U.S. trustee to turn over assets, apply the grantor’s home state law rather than the DAPT state’s law under full faith and credit principles, or use contempt powers to compel compliance.
-These constitutional and jurisdictional vulnerabilities do not apply to Cook Islands trusts, where the trustee operates under foreign law and is not subject to U.S. court authority.
+The fundamental limitation is that domestic trusts operate within the U.S. legal system.
+A U.S. court can order a U.S. trustee to turn over assets, apply the grantor’s home state law rather than the DAPT state’s law, or use contempt powers to compel compliance.
+DAPTs also only reliably protect people who live in a state with a DAPT statute—a creditor can sue in the debtor’s home state, and if that state has no DAPT law, the court will likely ignore the DAPT state’s protections entirely.

 Cook Islands Trust vs. Nevis LLC

-Themes Across All Comparisons
+Common Themes Across Comparisons